Tips to Save on Your Heating Cost

 Keep Your Furnace and Registers Clean

-Check your furnace filter every month and replace it if it is gets dirty.
+Check your furnace filter every month and replace it if it gets dirty.
 Make sure the area around your furnace is clear and nothing is blocking your registers.
 Keeping your furnace and registers properly maintained will reduce energy consumption.

 It’s best to have your furnace checked, and serviced if necessary, annually by a local professional.
 If your furnace is still under warrantee, the manufacturer may require annual servicing.